Get insider access

 All Reviews

-Our recommendations are based on what we think are the best monitors you can get for a low cost, including the best cheap monitors.
+Our recommendations are based on what we think are the best monitors you can get for a low cost.
 They are adapted to be valid for most people.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our monitor reviews that are currently under $350.
+If you would prefer to make your own decision, here is the list of all of our budget monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.